cstahoviak/leetcode-dsa/docs/trees_and_graphs.md

 Recall that we __implemented DFS primarily with recursion__, which uses a __stack__ under the hood. __To implement BFS, we will use a queue__ (iteratively) instead.

 ## Implicit Graphs
+When we first started looking at graphs, we talked about some common input formats for graphs (__adjacency list, adjacency matrix, array of edges, matrix__).
+Sometimes, a graph is more subtle.
+The input may look nothing like one of the formats we have talked about.
+Remember that __a graph is any abstract collection of elements (nodes) connected by some abstract relationship (edges)__.
+If a problem involves transitioning between states, then try to think about if the states can be nodes and the transition criteria can be edges.

+Additionally, if the problem wants the __shortest path__ or __fewest operations etc__., it is a great candidate for __BFS__.